sjehrick/ai_agent/README.md

-# ai_agent
+# AI_Agent

-A simple AI agent using python and Gemini API
+## A simple AI agent written in python, with directory based guardrails, powered by the Gemini API